 The following data types may be written as literal values (follow the links to view the form of each literal value):

 Int, Float, Boolean, String, Error!
 Reference source not found., Error!
-Reference source not found., Dictionary, ImmutableDictionary, Tuple
+Reference source not found., Dictionary, DictionaryImmutable, Tuple

 Named value